srerickson/ocfl-go/README.md

 </a>

-This is an implementation of the Oxford Common File Layout ([OCFL](https://ocfl.io/) ) for Go.
-A command line interface (`gocfl`) for creating, updating, and validating OCFL storage roots and objects is also included.

-*Both the API and CLI are under heavy development and will have constant breaking changes*!
+This is an implementation of the Oxford Common File Layout ([OCFL](https://ocfl.io/)) for Go.
+The API is under heavy development and will have constant breaking changes.

 ## What is OCFL?